My Research Projects

 - Dates: Summer 2020

-Dr. Aaron Slepkov had at the time been studying the birefringence of various household tapes (packing tape/cellotape/sticky tape), with the aim of collecting sufficient data
+Prof. Aaron Slepkov had at the time been studying the birefringence of various household tapes (packing tape/cellotape/sticky tape), with the aim of collecting sufficient data

 on the tapes to predict the colours produced when the tapes are viewed between crossed polarizers, at arbitrary angles.
 When viewed between crossed polarizers, birefringent objects, like the

-tapes, appear vividly coloured, and this phenomenon can be used to create pretty pictures among other applications (Fig. 3).
+tapes, appear vividly coloured, and this phenomenon can be used to create pretty pictures among other applications (Fig. 4).
 In this research project

 I assisted by taking large quantities of spectrometer measurements on the tapes, to verify the data previously gathered by Dr. Slepkov.

-Related to this project is an article I wrote, that was listed as the jIAPS (journal of the international association of physics students) article of the month on birefringence.
+Related to this project is an article I wrote, that was listed as the jIAPS (Journal of the International Association of Physics Students) article of the month on birefringence.